 Adding a Deposit-Only Bank account

-Step 1: Navigate to your Settings > Account > Payments and click the Add Deposit-Only Bank Account button.
+1: Navigate to your Settings > Account > Payments and click the Add Deposit-Only Bank Account button.
+This will take you through the flow to add a personal or business deposit-only bank account, so follow carefully!

-- Search for your bank account is the list of banks and follow the prompts to sign-in to your bank account.
+- Search for your bank account in the list of banks and follow the prompts to sign-in to your bank account, then head to step 3.

-- If your bank isn't supported, click the 'x' in the upper right corner of the Plaid pop-up window and click Connect Manually.
+- If your bank doesn't appear, it means it's not supported by Plaid.
+Click the 'x' in the upper right corner of the Plaid pop-up window and click Connect Manually, then head to step 5.

 - Note: If your bank requires an additional security checkpoint, your bank will prompt you after the login details are entered.

-- Expensify will automatically determine if it's a deposit-only personal or business account based on this step.
+- Expensify will automatically determine if it's a personal or business account based on this step.
+If it doesn't, you can change it in a later step.

 Step 4: If you have more than one account under that login, you will be able to select from them during this step.
 Otherwise, you'll see a Success message.